pmzi/lahze/README.md

 ### Display

-`lahze` can return date in the given format with the desirec locale:
+`lahze` can return date in the given format with the desired locale:

 ```js
 lahze('1398/10/10', 'YYYY/MM/DD', 'fa').format('YYYY/MM/DD', 'en'); // 2019/12/31